 This face cream is to die for—it’s so silky smooth, luxuriously thick, and does a great job of protecting your moisture barrier (a crucial necessity when traveling in an airplane).
 Yes, I know it’s a bit pricey, but I think it’s one of those creams that’s worth the splurge.
 This comes in especially clutch when you apply it right after washing your face.

 Super dry air coupled with drying hand soap and hand sanitizer makes for very dry hands.
 It’s always a good idea to bring hand cream along on the plane to apply throughout the flight.
 Feel free to use this pick on any other body parts you think might need some extra TLC during your trip.

 I studied abroad in Cape Town, South Africa in 2013 and I think it was the longest travel time I’d ever gone through.
 I went through multiple layovers and stops.
 And I remember feeling super, super dirty and gross when I landed in Cape Town many hours later.
 I wish I’d had these body wipes to use throughout my travels—they’re great for short flights, long flights, or anything in between, really.
+I love that they have essential oils and smell delightful.
 If you don’t have body wipes available, you can also use any face wipes when in a pinch.

 I’ve tried a bunch of pimple patches on the market, and these ones are my favorite.
 If you plan on wearing a face mask (or even if you don’t), you can easily hide these under your mask while flying.
 I like to stick one on, apply my face mask, then remove it at the end of the flight and put a bit of makeup on in the airport bathroom once I land.